Daniele De Vezze: Roma

 De Vezze began his football career with hometown club Roma.
 He was part of Primavera U20 youth team and made his Serie A debut on 14 February 1999 in the 3–1 victory against Sampdoria.
-He replaced Fábio Júnior in the 91st minutes.
+He replaced Fábio Júnior in the 91st minute.
 After playing twice for the capital club, he moved on to Serie B outfit Savoia on a loan deal to gain experience.

 In 2000–01 season, he was loaned to sister club Palermo of Serie C1, along with Franco Brienza, Attilio Nicodemo and Luca Ferri as Roma President Franco Sensi bought the club in March 2000.
 He just made 3 appearances at the start of 2000–01 season and in 2001–02 season the loan was extended, joined the club along with Giammarco Frezza and Raffaele Longo.
 He was awarded no. 85 shirt.
 In January 2002, he was loaned to Serie C1 side Lanciano.